Factbox-Countries weigh need for booster COVID-19 shots

 The U.S. Food and Drug Administration authorized on Sept.
 22 a booster dose of the Pfizer and BioNTech COVID-19 vaccine for those 65 and older, all people at high risk of severe disease, and others who are regularly exposed to the virus.

-The FDA authorized a third dose by Pfizer-BioNTech and Moderna Inc on Aug.
+The FDA authorized a third dose of Pfizer-BioNTech and Moderna Inc on Aug.
 13 for people with compromised immune systems.

 Pfizer/BioNTech, as well as Moderna, received FDA authorisation for the use of booster doses of their vaccines for all adults on Nov 19.